jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 each internal node with important information about its state - its current value, the current state of its generator, the 'cost' associated with it - then we can walk through the program and examine it as required.
-So, it can capture a 'running' program in exactly the required way.
+So, it can capture a 'running' program in exactly the way we need.

 Let's describe running programs as values having the following `Execution`
 type: